Agents

 4. Select Accept.

-5. This should then redirect you to a **Test Connection to Succeeded** page.
+5. This should then redirect you to a Test Connection to your-connection-name Succeeded page, where your-connection-succeeded is your specific connection name.

-You can now use this connection name in your bot code to retrieve user tokens.
+You can now use this connection name in your agent code to retrieve user tokens.